*8 Minute Read*

 - Second – Reroute existing customers back into the sales pipeline by upselling products and services.

 - Three – Focus on client retention and satisfaction in order to create brand ambassadors.

-If you can make sure to keep your sales pipeline filled with by incorporating these 3 components, you are almost guaranteed growth both in the long term and the short term.
+If you keep your sales pipeline filled with these 3 components, you are almost guaranteed to grow, both long term and the short term.
 So how do you get people into your sales pipeline?
-Well, in the following passages you will find steps your sales and marketing teams can take to get well-qualified leads into your sales pipeline.
+Well, the following passages contain steps your sales and marketing teams can follow to obtain well-qualified leads into your sales pipeline.

 7 Ways To Get Well-Qualified Leads